wazuh/wazuh-documentation/source/upgrading/ossec_sources.rst

 Sources
 ===================================================

-In case you installed OSSEC from source code using the script *install.sh*, follow the normal procedure to :ref:`install Wazuh <installation_in_progress>` and it will be automatically updated.
+In case you installed OSSEC from source code using the script *install.sh*, follow the normal procedure to :ref:`install Wazuh <installation>` and it will be automatically updated.

 .. warning::
     The configuration file **/var/ossec/etc/ossec.conf will be overwritten**.
 The *old* configuration file from the current installation is saved as *ossec.conf.rpmorig* or *ossec.conf.deborig*.
 You should compare the new file with the old one.